chromy/tenx-manual/src/tenx.md

 # tenx

 All of Tenx's operations are exposed through the **tenx** command-line tool.
-The command is self-documenting, and the canonical refrence is the help output:
+The command is self-documenting, and the canonical reference is the help output:

 <img src="examples/tenx_help.svg"/>